 Is Duplicate Content Destructive to SEO?

-Google doesn't really formally disincentivize duplicate content.
-It does, but nevertheless, filtration equivalent content has the same consequence as a sanction: your web pages' rankings will incur.
+Google doesn't formally disincentivize duplicate content.
+It does, but filtration-equivalent content has the same consequence as a sanction: your web pages' rankings will incur.

 Duplicate content confounds Google and compels it to decide which one of the exact pages will rank in the top searches.
-In spite of who created the content, there is indeed a good chance that the original blog would not be picked as the top google search result.
+Despite who created the content, there is indeed a good chance that the original blog would not be picked as the top Google search result.